 Directed by Marielle Heller (CAN YOU EVER FORGIVE ME, "Casual," "Transparent") and written by Micah Fitzerman-Blue & Noah Harpster, A BEAUTIFUL DAY IN THE NEIGHBORHOOD is a clever film that uses the format from "Mister Rogers' Neighborhood" show to tell a story of kindness and compassion.
 The movie affirms Mr. Rogers status as one of the most beloved figures in America.

-While it takes a while to buy into Tom Hanks as Fred Rogers because of there's no physical resemblance, the performance wins you over.
-Hanks is the heart of them movie while Rhys' is the emotional journey.
-Chris Cooper gives an equally riveting performance as the father attempting to make amends for his abandonment of of Lloyd and his family.
+While it takes a while to buy into Tom Hanks as Fred Rogers because there's no physical resemblance, the performance wins you over.
+Hanks is the heart of the movie while Rhys' is the emotional journey.
+Chris Cooper gives an equally riveting performance as the father attempting to make amends for his abandonment of Lloyd and his family.